-- Pick two locations for more detailed comparison.
-For example, your students might find that a town on the Mediterranean coast has less variation between winter and summer than a place in central Canada.
+- data displays.
+Ask your students what type temperatures from one season to the next. of information they see in each display.
+Then Pick two locations for more detailed discuss with your students the advantages and comparison.
+For example, your students might find that a town on the For example, your students might notice that: Mediterranean coast has less variation Maps show how data varies from one - between winter and summer than a place in central Canada.
 This might be because the water of the Mediterranean has a moderating effect on temperature variations.
-If so, do other coastal locations have similarly moderated temperature variations? - Display other data on the maps, such as precipitation amount.
-Students might compare patterns of snowfall in the winter versus the summer and compare Northern Hemisphere vs. Southern Hemisphere.
+If so, do other coastal locations have similarly moderated temperature variations?